-Since the early years of Islam, learned women enjoyed a high public standing and authority.
-182 The Prophet (Pbuh) himself made an effort to educate women and girls and encouraged his wives and daughters to learn and be educated.
+Since the early years of Islam, learned women enjoyed a high public standing and authority.156 The Prophet (Pbuh) himself made an effort to educate women and girls and encouraged his wives and daughters to learn and be educated.
 He would hold classes for women and women were often present in the public assemblies that came to learn from the Prophet (Pbuh).
 Women in his household received education not only in Islamic sciences but in other fields such as medicine, poetry, mathematics, among others.
-Aisha bint Abu Bakr contributed to the transmission of the sira of the prophet and was a great jurist and scholar.
-183 This is evident in this hadith:
+Aisha bint Abu Bakr contributed to the transmission of the sira of the prophet and was a great jurist and scholar.183 This is evident in this hadith:

-"Whenever we Companions of the Prophet encountered any difficulty in the matter of any hadith we referred it to Aisha and found that she had a definite knowledge about it."
-184
+"Whenever we Companions of the Prophet encountered any difficulty in the matter of any hadith we referred it to Aisha and found that she had a definite knowledge about it."157

 Women also played an important role in teaching scholars looked up upon in the Muslim world.
-Imam Malik, the founder of the Maliki School of thought, was taught by jurist and scholar Aisha bint Sa'ad bin Abi Waqqas.
-Imam Shafi'i, the founder of the Shafi school of thought, was taught by the teacher of Islamic Jurisprudence Sayyida Nafisa.
-Moreover, women also contributed to the establishment of education institutions such as University of Al-Qarawayyin, the oldest continuing university in the world, founded by Fatima Al Fihri in 859 in Morocco.
-This university became the hub for muslim and non-muslim students and through it Arabic numbers became known and used in Europe.
-Image of the Muslim and non-muslim students and through it Arabic numbers became
+Imam Malik, the founder of the Maliki School of thought, was taught by jurist and scholar Aisha bint Sa'ad bin Abi Waqqas.185 Imam Shafi'i, the founder of the Shafi school of thought, was taught by the teacher of Islamic Jurisprudence Sayyida Nafisa.158 Moreover, women also contributed to the establishment of education institutions such as University of Al-Qarawayyin, the oldest continuing university in the world, founded by Fatima Al Fihri in 859 in Morocco.
+This university became the hub for muslim and non-muslim students and through it Arabic numbers became known and used in Europe.159